adaptive-machine-learning/kdd2024_ml_for_streams/README.md

 ## Partially and delayed labeled data
 Finally, we will delve into the exploration of methods designed to tackle the complexities of partially and delayed labeled data in streaming environments.
 We will bridge the gap between theory and how that can be translated into code, for example, the different scenarios shown in a recent survey [12].
 Moreover, we will illustrate how evaluation can be conducted in such settings, where labeling ratios and delays may vary.
-We will use the basic algorithms cluster-and-label and incremental self-training [13] to illustrate the scenario.

 # Presenters' biography
 **Heitor Murilo Gomes** is a senior lecturer at the Victoria University of Wellington (VuW) in New Zealand.
 Before joining VuW, Heitor was a senior research fellow and co-director of the AI Institute at the University of Waikato were he taught from 2020 to 2022 the ``Data stream mining'' course.
 His main research area is the application of machine learning for data streams in a variety of tasks.